AI · Enterprise ToolsLive

 What is Arkive?

 Arkive is an enterprise-ready knowledge base powered by Retrieval-Augmented Generation (RAG).
-Upload any PDF, DOCX, or TXT file and ask questions about it in plain English — Arkive retrieves the most relevant passages and uses Claude to synthesize a clear, cited answer.
+Upload any PDF, DOCX, or TXT file and ask questions in plain English — Arkive retrieves the most relevant passages and uses Claude to synthesize a clear, cited answer.

 The Problem